collectd/collectd.github.io/documentation/manpages/collectd.conf.md

     read.
 This option primarily exists for compatibility with the _statsd_ implementation by Etsy.

+- **CounterSum** **false**|**true**

+    When enabled, creates a `gauge` metric which reports counters as a "gauge" of the differential, resetting the counter between flush intervals.
+This option primarily exists for compatibility with the _statsd_ implementation in GitHub Enterprise Server.

 - **TimerPercentile** _Percent_

     Calculate and dispatch the configured percentile, i.e. compute the latency, so